vemonet/gpu-workspace/README.md

 ### 1. 🐳 Start the container

-**Using docker compose:**

-Refer to the `docker-compose.yml` file for a complete deployment configuration with GPU access.
+**Using docker compose:** refer to the `docker-compose.yml` file for a complete deployment configuration with GPU access.
 Start the container with:

 ```bash
 docker compose up
 ```

-**Using docker run:**

-Alternatively, you can start the container directly using the docker command:
+**Using docker run:** alternatively, you can start the container directly using the docker command:

 ```bash
 docker run --rm -it --name gpu-workspace --gpus all -v $(pwd):/app ghcr.io/vemonet/gpu-workspace:main